 Kampot is a collection of peach and faded-yellow French-colonial shopfronts running alongside the Teuk Chhou River.
-The orderly boulevards are trimmed with trailing vines, tiny cafes and the occasional corner shop.
-This was once Cambodia’s main port and, as you drive into the city, you’re hit with a multi-story-size clue to the main source of commerce here now: a towering statue of a spiky durian fruit.
+The orderly boulevards are trimmed with trailing vines, tiny cafés and the occasional corner shop.
+This was once Cambodia’s main port and, as you drive into the city, you’re hit with a multi-storey-size clue to the main source of commerce here now: a towering statue of a spiky durian fruit.

 The region around Kampot grows much of Cambodia’s fruit, including the love-or-loathe-it durian.
 Pineapple, mangosteen and lychee plantations surround the city and, coming from Phnom Penh, you also pass neat, rectangular salt pans (and a number of often-unmarked killing fields used by the Khmer Rouge).
 You’re also close to Kep, Cambodia’s first beach resort, which was created when the French imported sand to create a beach in 1908.

 The name Kampot is also synonymous with pepper, which has been grown here for the past 1,000 years and more.
 When the city opened its doors to European merchants in the mid-1800s, the pepper trade boomed and French chefs declared Kampot pepper the finest in the world.
 The Khmer Rouge halted production, but the land has been reclaimed by farmers eager to reinstate this slow-to-mature crop.